 Dear Not in the mood for Kotex,

-- Intrauterine Device (IUD): This method significantly reduces the amount of monthly withdrawal bleeding (by 80-90%).
-And about 20% of women stop having any withdrawal bleeding after 1 year of use.
+- Hormonal intrauterine device (IUD): This method significantly reduces monthly withdrawal bleeding; about 50 percent of users stop having any withdrawal bleeding after one year.